dantasfiles/dantasfiles.github.io/_posts/2025-08-25-cornell-cs-fa25.md

 ### [← Spring 2025](https://dantasfiles.com/2025/01/22/cornell-cs-sp25.html)

 This is an unofficial list of books that are recommended in Fall 2025 computer science classes at Cornell\
-The books marked with a ✨ are ones I’ve been interested enough in to read at length
+The books marked with a ✨ are ones I've been interested enough in to read at length

 | Freshman level | |
 | :---: | --- |